The Preferential Application Deadline for our 2016 Cohort is February 12, 2016.

 - A baccalaureate degree from an accredited institution;

 - A minimum undergraduate grade point average of 3.0 (on a 4.0 scale).
-Applicants not meeting this requirement must provide other qualifications, such as long-term experience or expertise in a related specialized field as justification for consideration for admission;
+Applicants not meeting this requirement must provide GRE scores (see below), as well as other qualifications, such as long-term experience or expertise in a related specialized field as justification for consideration for admission;

-- Scores from the verbal, quantitative, and analytical writing sections of the Graduate Record Exam (GRE), taken within the last five years.
+- For applicants with a GPA below 3.0: Scores from the verbal, quantitative, and analytical writing sections of the Graduate Record Exam (GRE), taken within the last five years.
 To ensure that we receive your GRE scores, please use the institution code 7464 for the ACSSEHD.

 For the GRE taken prior to August 1, 2011: Preferred scores are 500 or higher for Quantitative Reasoning, 500 or higher for Verbal Reasoning, and 4.5 or higher for Analytical Writing.